tcse-iscas/cachecheck/README.md

 ```bash
 $SPARK_HOME/bin/run-example graphx.ConnectedComponentsExample
 ```
 Considering there are too many examples to run, we provide some one-click tools for easy configuration and execution.
-See details in [Code Structur](#code-structure).
+See details in [Code Structure](#code-structure).
 ## 4. Perform Detection
 The detection is performed by
 ```bash